cloudmesh/cloudmesh-cc/MANUAL.md

 ### Option 4: Upload with a thrid party REST framework

 Naturally if you like to use a different REST API you can do so.
-YOu can also use different programming languages and we leave it upi to you to chose the framework of your chouce to interact with the REST service, popular chices are javascript, go, C/C++, matlab, and R, toname only a few.
+You can also use different programming languages and we leave it up to you to choose the framework of your choice to interact with the REST service, popular choices are JavaScript, Go, C/C++, matlab, and R, to name a few.

 ## C. Upload a dir that contains workflow directory

-To increase flexibility abd allow quick experiements users can can specify a workflow directory which contains the yaml specification file and the scripts.
+To increase flexibility and allow quick experiments, users can specify a workflow directory which contains the yaml specification file and the scripts.
 This way, pre-archival of the directory is not needed.
 The program sets up the workflow by copying the necessary files from the specified directory.